compressore/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7.Write a function that draws a straight line in the terminal.
 Write a function that draws a diagonal line on the terminal.
 8.Write a function that prints a square, followed by a new line.
+10.Write a function that prints a triangle, followed by a new line.